kubesphere/helm-charts/src/test/openelb/README.md

-# porter chart
+# openelb chart

 ---

 ## Introduction

-Porter is an open source load balancer designed for bare metal Kubernetes clusters.
+OpenELB is an open source load balancer designed for bare metal Kubernetes clusters.
 It's implemented by physical switch, and uses BGP and ECMP to achieve the best performance and high availability.

 ---